Bed Bug

 What do bed bug bites look like?

 Small itchy red bumps, often in a line or zigzag of three or more, usually on skin exposed during sleep.
+Many have a darker red center or a small white head.

 How do I know it's bed bugs and not fleas?